Sadmountain/MVP-text-embeddings-viz/README.md

 4. Place your dataset in the `data/` directory.
 For example this dataset:https://github.com/asreview/synergy-dataset/tree/master/datasets/van_de_Schoot_2018

+The review question for this dataset is:
+The course, i.e., trajectory, of post-traumatic stress symptoms (PTSS) differs widely, with most trauma-exposed individuals being either resilient or quickly recovering from initial symptoms, while for a subgroup of individuals PTSS are severe and may persist for years.

 5. Run the Streamlit app:
     ```sh
     streamlit run main_app.py